 12 March 2016

-Stunning news was received in South Australia last week, the advice the Spanish town of Cadiz is celebrating the creation of 3,000 jobs on the back of the news Spanish Government owned ship builder Navantia will likely be awarded the contract to build two new supply ships for the Australian Navy; a contract estimated to be worth somewhere in the region of AUD$1.2 billion.
+South Australia was stunned by an announcement last week; the Spanish town of Cadiz is celebrating the creation of 3,000 jobs on the back of the news Spanish Government owned ship builder Navantia will likely be awarded the contract to build two new supply ships for the Australian Navy; a contract estimated to be worth somewhere in the region of AUD$1.2 billion.

 Immediately, talk back radio was awash with enraged South Australian’s incredulous ASC wouldn’t be building the ships.
 Actually the news got worse.

 In fact, no Australian ship builder had ever been invited to tender for the build contract; it wasn’t just South Australia that had been shunned by our Defence Procurement Department; every ship yard in the country had been shut out.

 The news hit the media the day after Prime Minister Malcolm Turnbull had just toured the state on a publicity mission, prior to announcing taking us to the polls mid-year.
 The announcement of the decision came just days after Payne and Prime Minister Malcolm Turnbull proclaimed South Australia as being at the forefront of the government’s plan to create a "world-class," sustainable naval shipbuilding industry.

 Like most people I was flabbergast we would even contemplate sending valuable work offshore at a time when Australian industry is suffering and also believing "surely, if we are serious about having a defence capability doesn't that mean we should be building our own warships?"
 However, like most things it's not that simple.

 In reality this decision is old news.
 The decision to seek an offshore builder was reported in the media almost 2 years ago.

 But Why?
 Why can't the ships be built in Australia?

 As I write this no one in Government has provided a detailed explanation (and opposition political parties are making the most of it).
 However, it doesn't take much trawling of the internet to observe...